Student/Parent Handbook

 Search and Seizure

-Search of a student and his/her possessions, including vehicles, may be conducted at any time the student is under the jurisdiction of the Ingham ISD Board of Education, if there is a reasonable suspicion the student is in violation of law or school rules.
+Search of a student and their possessions, including vehicles, may be conducted at any time the student is under the jurisdiction of the Ingham ISD Board of Education, if there is a reasonable suspicion the student is in violation of law or school rules.
 A search may also be conducted to protect the health and safety of others.
 All searches may be conducted with or without a student's consent.

 Students are provided lockers, desks and other equipment in which to store materials.
 It should be clearly understood that this equipment is the property of the school and may be searched at any time if there is reasonable suspicion that a student has violated the law or school rules.
 Locks are to prevent theft, not to prevent searches.
 If student lockers require student-provided locks, each student must provide the lock’s combination or key to the director.